jamesmccomish/my-website/content/lamps/lamps.md

 <div style="margin-bottom: 1em;"></div>

 <p>
-I moved to Barcelona in summer 2017 without much of a plan, mostly because it was a nice place, I heard it was good for startups, and Ben was moving back after having lived there the year before.
+I moved to Barcelona in summer 2017 without much of a plan, mostly because it was a nice place, I heard it was good for startups, and <a target="_blank" href="https://linktr.ee/bennycalico">Ben</a> was moving back after having lived there the year before.
 For a few months I drifted around and done random things to avoid having to get an actual job.
 I would fix up furniture that I found on the street and sell it on a second hand site, I worked part time at a Japanese restaurant (Koku), and I spent a lot of time reading.
 Eventually (about 4 months later) I completely ran out of money and had to move back to London, where I went to uni, for a few months to work on a project to earn enough to live in Barcelona some more.
 </p>

 <p>